lukeoson/lukeoson-mkdocs/docs/blog/posts/post05-event-autocon1.md

 Then cometh Dinesh… **"I couldn’t disagree with you more.”**

 > “I couldn’t disagree with you more.
-It’s really important to understand the context in which we operate.”
+It’s really important to understand the context in which we operate.” :boom:{ .bounce }

 I’ll paraphrase the rest of his awesome diatribe...